 Muscle Endurance vs. Muscle Strength

 Muscle strength and endurance are two different entities.
 Muscle strength is the maximal force a muscle can develop.
 It involves generating a large amount of force over a short period of time.
 As such, it relies on the anaerobic energy system for fuel.
 When weightlifters in the gym train to build strength, they use heavy weights that they’re only able to lift a few times.
 Strength training targets the fast-twitch muscle fibers and usually leads to an increase in muscle size over time.
-Building muscle strength and mass is the goal of power lifters.
+Building muscle strength and mass is the goal of powerlifters.

 Muscle endurance is the ability to lift a sub-maximal weight repeatedly or to hold a sub-maximal muscle contraction for a sustained period of time.
 It involves repetitive or sustained contraction of muscle fibers, which requires a steady, continuous supply of energy.
 This comes from the aerobic energy system and primarily involves the slow-twitch muscle fibers.

-Endurance training uses less resistance, but the resistance is sustained or repeated for longer periods of time.
+Endurance training uses less resistance, but the resistance is sustained or repeated for long periods of time.
 Muscles adapt by becoming more efficient at using the aerobic system for generating energy so that the muscle can contract for a longer period of time.
 Training with lighter weights usually doesn’t cause a significant increase in muscle size.

-Men have the advantage when it comes to muscle strength.
-The average man can generate a greater maximal force than a woman’s, but at sub-maximal loads their muscles fatigue faster.
+Men have an advantage when it comes to muscle strength.
+The average man can generate a greater maximal force than a woman’s, but at sub-maximal loads, their muscles fatigue faster.
 So, trained men can lift heavier weights than women, but women excel from an endurance standpoint since their muscles are more resistant to fatigue.
 The good news is both men and women can develop their muscle strength and endurance through training.